 - Responsive HTML5

 - Photography layouts

 Mobile ComplianceHTML5 markup is also compliant for all mobile devices.
 If you are planning a new site, or will be updating to the new code, see mobi-Hybrid Budget and mobi-Hybrid Business website layouts.
 Our mobi-Hybrid HTML5 designs are built for optimal viewing on mobile devices, smartphones and tablet / surface computers, while still working like a regular website on laptops and Windows PC and Mac desktop computers.
 They are responsive design and use css Media Queries code to flex on all computer types.

 Mashable HTMLBecause HTML5 is a subsume markup language (works in concert with other HTML), HTML5 code can be added to older websites and "mashed" with the older HTML 4.01 code.
-Allwebco Design is dedicated to providing our clients with website designs optimized for viewing in the widest variety of web browsers and mobile devices.
-See also HTML5 details in support or you can search on our website for HTML5 to view website layouts that are built using the new specification.
+Allwebco Design is dedicated to providing our clients with website designs optimized for viewing in the widest variety of web browsers and mobile devices, while using the latest web standards code.
+See also HTML5 details in support.

 HTML5 PenetrationThe first public working draft for the HTML5 specification was on January 22, 2008.
 It was finalized, and published, on October 28, 2014.
 The Google Chrome browser, at the time of this writing, is by far the most popular with over 60% of the market share.
 Firefox ranks at #2 with about 20%.
 Both these browsers have been HTML5 compliant, as well as Safari and Opera, since before 2012.
 Media Queries code, the css module that allows for responsive websites, became a W3C recommended standard in June 2012.